How to apply

 How can I check the progress of my application?

 Usually this won’t be necessary as the Grants Officer will tell you at your interview the date on which the Trustees will decide.
-However, if you forget and it is very important for you to know, please contact us or refer to the dates of the Trustees’ meetings – these are subject to change.
-[LINK to Contact Us] [LINK to list of meeting dates – to be added]
+However, if you forget and it is very important for you to know, please contact us for the dates of the Trustees’ meetings – these are subject to change.

 How will I know if I have been made a grant?

 We will write to you at the address you gave us at your interview immediately after the Trustees make their decision.
-If you do not hear within a week of the date of the Trustees’ meeting, please contact us [LINK to Contact Us]
+If you do not hear within a week of the date of the Trustees’ meeting, please contact us.

 How often can I apply for a grant?